 Superintendents have the right to use their discretion to hold or refuse prize money.

 SWINE SHOWMANSHIP: Open to all swine breeds.
-Open to junior exhibitors entering into market swine, breeding swine or the Swine Sponsorship classes (Department 700 and 750 & 995).
+Open to junior exhibitors entering into market swine, breeding swine (Department 700 and 750).
+TO ENTER GO TO DEPARTMENT 1000, SHOWMANSHIP DEPARTMENT